Enriched uranium: Thermal diffusion

 Thermal diffusion uses the transfer of heat across a thin liquid or gas to accomplish isotope separation.
 The process exploits the fact that the lighter 235U gas molecules will diffuse toward a hot surface, and the heavier 238U gas molecules will diffuse toward a cold surface.
-The S-50 plant at Oak Ridge, Tennessee was used during World War II to prepare feed material for the EMIS process.
-It was abandoned in favor of gaseous diffusion.
+At the S-50 plant in Oak Ridge, Tennessee, during World War II, liquid uranium hexafluoride was placed between two concentric vertical pipes, with the inner pipe heated and the outer pipe cooled.
+This caused lighter 235U molecules to migrate toward the hot inner wall and heavier 238U molecules toward the cold outer wall, with convection currents carrying the enriched uranium upward for collection, and the height of the columns directly influenced the degree of separation.
+The facility was used to prepare feed material for the Electromagnetic Isotope Separation (EMIS) process but was later abandoned in favor of gaseous diffusion.

 Centrifuge techniques

 Gas centrifuge

 The gas centrifuge process uses a large number of rotating cylinders in series and parallel formations.
 Each cylinder's rotation creates a strong centripetal force so that the heavier gas molecules containing 238U move tangentially toward the outside of the cylinder and the lighter gas molecules rich in 235U collect closer to the center.
 It requires much less energy to achieve the same separation than the older gaseous diffusion process, which it has largely replaced and so is the current method of choice and is termed second generation.
 It has a separation factor per stage of 1.3 relative to gaseous diffusion of 1.005, which translates to about one-fiftieth of the energy requirements.
 Gas centrifuge techniques produce close to 100% of the world's enriched uranium.
-The cost per separative work unit is approximately 100 dollars per SWU, making it about 40% cheaper than standard gaseous diffusion techniques.
+The cost per separative work unit is approximately 100 dollars per Separative Work Units (SWU), making it about 40% cheaper than standard gaseous diffusion techniques.

 Zippe centrifuge

 The Zippe-type centrifuge is an improvement on the standard gas centrifuge, the primary difference being the use of heat.
 The bottom of the rotating cylinder is heated, producing convection currents that move the 235U up the cylinder, where it can be collected by scoops.
-This improved centrifuge design is used commercially by Urenco to produce nuclear fuel and was used by Pakistan in their nuclear weapons program.
+This improved centrifuge design is used commercially by Urenco to produce nuclear fuel and was used by Pakistan in its nuclear weapons program.